In bid for Oscar votes, awards campaigns stay old school

-LOS ANGELES In the increasingly globalised entertainment industry, there's a quaint old media practice used by studios to woo the whimsical souls of Oscar voters - all 6,100 of them.
+LOS ANGELES In the increasingly globalized entertainment industry, there's a quaint old media practice used by studios to woo the whimsical souls of Oscar voters - all 6,100 of them.

 Forget Twitter or Facebook, the place to play is local television, newspapers and radio, and part of the game is getting the final word or viewing with Academy members before voting ends on Tuesday.

-"The number of people voting is pretty small," said Jonathan Tapeline, an Oscar voter and producer of Martin Scoreless 1973 film "Mean Streets."
+"The number of people voting is pretty small," said Jonathan Taplin, an Oscar voter and producer of Martin Scorsese's 1973 film "Mean Streets."
 "If you can influence 100 people that might make the difference."

 On the western part of Wilshire Boulevard in Los Angeles, a hub of the film industry, it is not uncommon to see billboards touting Oscar contenders, like "The Imitation Game," which has eight nominations, including best picture.